krmaffey/Portfolio/README.md

 # Telling Stories with Data Portfolio
- This is a public collection of visualization projects that I'm developing as part of a CMU graduate course.
+ This is a public collection of visualization projects that I developed as part of a CMU graduate course.

 ## Quick Links
 [Project on violence against women in the Middle East](https://carnegiemellon.shorthandstories.com/the-fight-continues-violence-against-women/index.html#group-section-Intimate-Partner-Violence-FSjBii99XJ)<br>